 As Paul Halmos noted, "The only way to learn mathematics is to do mathematics."
-Hence, we will spend the majority of our class time working through exercises that complement the daily lecture.
+Hence, we will spend the majority of our in-person class time doing mathematics.
+In particular, there will be a balance between lectures and class exercises, which are completed in the form of worksheets.